sachinlala/SimplifyLearning/README.md

 # SimplifyLearning
-A reference for a simple Java project built with Gradle.
+A reference for simple Java projects built with Gradle.

+## KinderRESTService
+A simple 'Hello World' RESTful service, based on SpringBoot.

 ## StringOpsPerformance
 Performance Tests to compare different operations on a String.